agrafix/Spock/docs/tutorials/rest-api.md

 {% endhighlight %}

-Our `Api` type represents our application's confinguration.
+Our `Api` type represents our application's configuration.
 In the second part we'll be modifying it to add a database backend, but for now we'll leave all the types as Unit.
 Our `ApiAction` type is similar and represents actions in our application which are functions performed by route matches